 |Positive news coverage can drive the possible valuation up before the listing||Uncertainty about valuation until listing day|

-How can you trade in a SPAC or IPO?
+How can you trade or invest in a SPAC or IPO?

-You can trade in a SPAC or IPO with us.
-You can speculate on IPO and SPAC companies’ share prices via a CFD trading account.
-Follow these steps to trade in SPACs and IPOs:
+You can trade and invest in a SPAC or IPO with us.
+You can speculate on IPO and SPAC companies’ share prices via a spread betting or CFD trading account.
+Or, you can own shares in a company once it has listed by opening a share dealing account.
+Follow these steps to trade or invest in SPACs and IPOs:

-- Create a CFD trading account, or open your existing account
+- Create a spread betting, CFD trading or share dealing account, or open your existing account

 - Look for the stocks you want to trade on our platform